cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

   (see discussion above).

 Inputs:
-- msg is a byte string containing the message to hash.
+- msg, a byte string containing the message to hash.
-- count is the number of elements of F to output.
+- count, the number of elements of F to output.

 Outputs:
 - (u_0, ..., u_(count - 1)), a list of field elements.